claceio/docs/content/docs/Configuration/networking/index.md

 Test out the certificate creation.
 If the certificate is getting created, change `use_staging` to false.
 Let's Encrypt has strict rate limits, use the staging config to ensure that the pre-requisites are met before using the production config.

-With this config, the certificates folder is looked up for any custom certificates for the domain.
-If not found, certmagic is used to create the certificate.
-Change `enable_cert_lookup` to `false` to disable local certificate lookup.
-If enable_cert_lookup is false, and service_email also is unset (certmagic is disabled), then the `default.crt` certificate is used for all requests.
+With this config, certmagic is used to create certificates for all HTTPS requests.
+Self signed certificates and enable_cert_lookup property are not used when certmagic is enabled.

 ## Privileged Ports